adamgf/react-native-opencv3/README.md

 </CvInvokeGroup>
 ```

 In this example invokeGroup0 executes two functions on CvCamera and invokeGroup1 executes two different functions on CvCamera.
-The data from the two invoke groups is returned to the `onPayload` method as two distinct arrays but both are part of the *payload* value sent to the callback in javascript.
+The data from the two invoke groups is returned to the `onPayload` method as two distinct arrays but both are part of the *payload* value sent to the callback.

 ## RNCv